chelumaina/open-webui/PAYSTACK_INTEGRATION.md

 ## License

-This integration follows the same license as Open WebUI.
+This integration follows the same license as Lex Luma AI.